 An individual’s’ variation in access to education is an important factor in the creation of inequality.

 Worse outcomes for children is shown through research to be closely associated to growing up in poor neighbourhoods and suggests that economic segregation may in fact be harmful to children.
-Thus if economic inequality amongst adults leads to economic segregation which creates further inequality in childhood educational outcomes causing the transmission of economic segregation into future generations we can see a negative feedback loop being created that reinforces further inequality and segregation.
+Thus if economic inequality amongst adults leads to economic segregation which creates further inequality in childhood educational outcomes causing the transmission of economic segregation into future generations, we can see negative feedback being created that reinforces further inequality and segregation.